 If the delivery lead time of your vehicle has been put back by an unreasonable amount of time, you may choose to cancel your lease order.

-For cancelled orders, customers are entitled to a full refund of the processing fee provided the order is cancelled before the end of the 14 day statutory ‘cooling off’ period observed by the finance provider.
-The refund will be issued to private individuals, sole traders and partnerships.
+For cancelled orders, customers are entitled to a full refund of the processing fee provided the order is cancelled within 14 days of accepting your order.
+The refund will be issued to private individuals, sole traders and partnerships with Regulated Contracts only.
 The law applies equally to both personal and business customers, unless they are limited companies or limited liability partnerships.
 Refunds will be issued within 30 calendar days from the day on which Nationwide Vehicle Contracts receives the notification of cancellation.

-For cancellations received after the expiry of the 14 day ‘cooling off’ period, Nationwide Vehicle Contracts will retain the processing fee to cover all costs incurred up to that point.
-Depending upon circumstances, private individuals, sole traders and partnerships who have cancelled their order after the expiry of the ‘cooling off’ period may be eligible for a credit note against future orders up to a maximum of six months from the point of cancellation.
+For cancellations beyond 14 days from agreeing your order but prior to signing your funder’s agreement Nationwide Vehicle Contracts will retain £50 inc VAT of the Processing Fee to cover all costs incurred up to that point.
+If you cancel beyond 14 days and after signing your agreement Nationwide will retain the full Processing fee.
+Depending upon circumstances, private individuals, sole traders and partnerships who have cancelled their order leading to incurred charges after the expiry of the ‘cooling off’ period may be eligible for a credit note against future orders up to a maximum of six months from the point of cancellation.